 The water closes to guests from November to March because endangered manatees move in to enjoy the warm water.
 These gentle giants pose no threat to humans, but the park does not allow people in the water for the animals’ safety.
 Don’t worry, you can still get a great view of the manatees from the 0.3-mile board that runs along the river!

 👉 Local tip: Arrive early during the summer and on weekends because Blue Spring State Park quickly reaches capacity.
+It’s definitely one of the most popular things to do in Central Florida!

 Weeki Wachee Springs State Park